Interim Emblem of Space Launch Delta 45

-The History and Heritage of the 45th Space Wing: Patrick Air Force Base and Cape Canaveral Air Force Station
+The History and Heritage of Space Launch Delta 45: Patrick Space Force Base and Cape Canaveral Space Force Station

 The 45th Bombardment Group (Light) was activated in January 1941 to conduct patrols and search missions off the Atlantic and Gulf Coasts until its deactivation in December 1942.
 The group's four squadrons went on to serve with the 26th Antisubmarine Wing and other bombardment groups later in World War II.
 During the same time period, nearby Banana River Naval Air Station, commissioned Oct.
 1, 1940, supported seaplane patrols until the installation was inactivated Aug.
 1, 1947.

-In the 1980s, Air Force Space Command was formed and, within a decade, assumed launch responsibility for all Atlas E, Atlas II, Delta II, Titan II and Titan IV assets and missions, as well as gaining the range and both installations.
-Air Force Launch Vehicles at the time included the Titan IV, first launched in June 1989.
-It could be used with either an Inertial Upper Stage or a newly developed version of the Centaur Upper Stage.
-It could place 10,000 pounds into geosynchronous orbit using the Centaur, and its performance was further improved by upgraded solid rocket motors, which completed their final test firing in September 1993.
+In the 1980s, Air Force Space Command was formed and, within a decade, assumed launch responsibility for all Atlas E, Atlas II, Delta II, Titan II and Titan IV assets and missions, and gained the range and both installations.
+The Titan IV could be launched with either an Inertial Upper Stage or a newly developed version of the Centaur Upper Stage.
+It could also place 10,000 pounds into geosynchronous orbit using the Centaur, and its performance was further improved by upgraded solid rocket motors, which completed their final test firing in September 1993.

 On Oct.
 1, 1990, the Eastern Space and Missile Center and control of all operational space lift vehicles was transferred from Air Force Systems Command to Air Force Space Command, with the goal of establishing a new operational wing to oversee Eastern Test Range operations.
 The new operational wing was established as the 45th Space Wing on Nov.
 12, 1991.

-Also on that date, Headquarters, 45th Bombardment Group (Medium) was redesignated Headquarters, 45th Operations Group, and assigned to Air Force Space Command, then further assigned to the 45th Space Wing and activated at Patrick Air Force Base.
+Also on that date Headquarters, 45th Bombardment Group (Medium) was reactivated and redesignated as Headquarters, 45th Operations Group, and assigned to Air Force Space Command.
+The group was then further assigned to the 45th Space Wing and activated at Patrick Air Force Base.
 Chief of Staff of the Air Force General Merrill A. McPeak selected the designation of the “45th” as the wing’s unit number based on the lineage and honors of inactivated units with the same number at Patrick Air Force Base.

 Under the new designation, the 45th Space Wing’s first launch was NASA’s Space Shuttle Atlantis on Nov.
 24, 1991.
 Atlantis carried a Defense Support Program satellite into orbit.

-On March 28, 1996, the first launch of the Global Positioning System replenishment satellite, Navigation System Timing and Ranging II-25, lifted off from Cape Canaveral Air force Station.
-This system changed the way members travel from point A to point B, while increasing the accuracy and efficiency of daily operations.
+On March 28, 1996, the first launch of the Global Positioning System replenishment satellite, Navigation System Timing and Ranging II-25, lifted off from Cape Canaveral Space Force Station.
+This system changed the way people travel from point A to point B, while increasing the accuracy and efficiency of daily operations.
 Their design life is 7.5 years for Block IIA, IIR, and IIR-M (but many are lasting longer than 10 - 12 years) and 12 years for Block IIF.
-An Airmen-led processing team at Cape Canaveral Air Force Station has processed every satellite of the series since GPS IIF-1 launched in May 2010.
+An Airmen-led processing team at Cape Canaveral Space Force Station has processed every satellite of the series since GPS IIF-1 launched in May 2010.
 In total, Generation II GPS launches will have spanned over 28 years comprised of 61 space vehicles amongst five different blocks: II, IIA, IIR, IIR-M, and IIF.

 The EELVs program's Delta IV and Atlas V launch vehicles are produced by United Launch Alliance (a joint venture of Boeing and Lockheed Martin formed in 2006).
 The inaugural flight of the Atlas V took place on Aug.
-21, 2002, from Space Launch Complex 4, and the first successful flight of the Delta IV took place Nov.
+21, 2002, from Space Launch Complex 41, with the first successful flight of the Delta IV taking place Nov.
 20, 2002, from Launch Complex 37B.
 On March 10, 2003, the first Delta IV (Medium) EELVs military launch occurred from Cape Canaveral.
 The Delta IV placed a Defense Satellite Communications System (DSCS) III into orbit.

 On May 22, 2012, the 45th Space Wing supported the first SpaceX Falcon 9 launch on its NASA commercial resupply mission to the International Space Station.
 SpaceX’s Dragon became the first private spacecraft in history to visit the station.
 The resupply mission successfully delivered 1,200 pounds of cargo for the station’s crew and experiments designed by students.
 The Air Force awarded a GPS III launch services contract to SpaceX’s Falcon 9 on April, 27, 2016.
 This request for proposal marks a milestone in the Air Force's ongoing efforts to reintroduce competition into the EELV program.